uiceds/cee-492-project-2025-gasc/cee492_report.typ

 Despite its initial functionality, the preliminary model presented several critical limitations.
 First, integrating pier location data with cross-sectional geometry proved computationally infeasible due to format discrepancies in the native USGS datasets and inconsistent survey lengths.
 This necessitated the exclusion of relevant spatial data.
 Second, the multiple linear regression architecture was static.
 It required manual calibration of hyperparameters, specifically regularization strength, learning rate, and iteration counts, for each unique bridge simulation.
 Furthermore, the heterogeneity in historical data density across different structures complicated the definition of universally applicable input variables.
 Finally, early model assessment relied exclusively on qualitative visual inspection, lacking an automated, objective error metric to quantify predictive accuracy.

 == Final Modeling Methods
 The final phase of the modeling effort focused on refining the model to handle the significant variability, or "noise," evident in the streambed profiles (as illustrated in Figure 5).
 This high variability, coupled with the strong correlation between adjacent elevation points, presented a significant risk of overfitting with a standard linear model.
 To mitigate this, Blocked Cross-Validation was utilized to help determine the optimal regularization parameter ($lambda$).
 This technique employs temporal "blocking" to preserve the sequential nature of the dataset, helping prevent the model from training on future data during the tuning process.
 Additionally, similar automation was added to the model to optimize the selection of matrix rank.
 While two modes (or ranks) were initially assessed and sufficed to capture the majority of variance, the optimal rank (set with a variance threshold of 90%) could theoretically vary between structures, thus a dynamic selection process was implemented.
 Figure 8 shows an example Scree Plot, showing the increasing cumulative variance and the minimum mode selection of two.
-If the first two modes do not cummulatively account for at least 90% of the variance, the model would select whichever higher mode does.
+If the first two modes do not cumulatively account for at least 90% of the variance, the model would select whichever higher mode does.
 Consequently, the model was optimized to predict the final year of available data, establishing a baseline for comparison against the actual observed conditions.

 #figure(
   image("figures/ScreePlot.png", width: 100%),
   caption: [Automated Mode Selection Chart Example],
 ) <proofread>

-== Results and Takeways
+== Results and Takeaways
 In order to produce meaningful results, a user-friendly interface needed to be created in the Pluto notebook interface.
 Through the use of drop-down menus and various graphs, like those presented in Figures 5-7, understanding the data, along with the results, was made possible.
 Figure 9 shows the resulting plot in which the predicted profile for the last year is superimposed on the actual profile for that same year.
 The application of SVD with Ridge Regularization effectively decomposed the complex riverbed profiles into two primary behaviors: general changes in bed depth and lateral channel migration (asymmetry).
-By using these two modes as a minium and automatically increasing if necessary, the model minimized overfitting and produced a stable forecast.
+By using these two modes as a minimum and automatically increasing if necessary, the model minimized overfitting and produced a stable forecast.
 While this approach successfully predicted the broader channel shape (low-frequency trends), its smoothing effect limited the ability to capture sharp, high-frequency changes.
 Consequently, the model excels at forecasting general channel evolution but may underestimate abrupt, localized features such as deep scour holes or steep bank transitions.

 #figure(
   image("figures/Figure 9.png", width: 100%),